Shakespeare2000/CodeIgniter-Ion-Auth-OTP/README.md

 This version drops any backwards compatibility and makes things even more awesome then you could expect.

+This branch includes multi-factor authentication with (T)OTP.
+This works with Google Authenticator and Authy on both Android and iOS.
+Should work with any other app that follows [RFC-6238](http://tools.ietf.org/html/rfc6238)

 ##Documentation
 Documentation is located at http://benedmunds.com/ion_auth/